albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

           A route description that was read successfully with a few warnings about ignored elements.
 The waypoint ``INVALID`` could not be found.
-Speed, altitude, SID and STAR were recognized.
+Altitude, SID and STAR were recognized.

 Buttons
 ~~~~~~~